IMTI

 A data type equivalent to super-charged spreadsheets.

 Pandas bring Python a data type equivalent to super-charged spreadsheets.
 Pandas add two highly expressive data structures to Python, Series and DataFrame.
 Pandas Series and DataFrames provide a performant analysis and manipulation of “relational” or “labeled” data similar to relational database tables like MySQL or the rows and columns of Excel.
 Pandas are great for working with time series data as well as arbitrary matrix data, and unlabeled data.
-Pandas leverage NumPy and if you are not familiar with this fundamental library for working with numbers, then I suggest you take a look at Python Data Essentials - NumPy to get a decent footing.

 Python Data Essentials - Numpy